upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 ### Presenter

 The Presenter and its corresponding View are created by the Activity.
 References to the View and to the `TaskRepository` - the Model - are given to the constructor of the Presenter.
 In the implementation of the constructor, the Presenter will call the `setPresenter` method of the View.
+This can be simplified when using a dependency injection framework that allows the injection of the Presenters in the corresponding views, reducing the coupling of the classes.
+The implementation of the ToDo-MVP with Dagger is covered in <a href="https://github.com/googlesamples/android-architecture">another sample</a>.

 All Presenters implement the same BasePresenter interface.